 If you have a large balance, compare high-limit balance transfer credit cards with maximum limits of around $25,000 or higher.

-Mary switches to a high-limit credit card
+Case study: Mary switches to a high-limit credit card

 Mary currently has a credit card that earns her 1 point per dollar spent on every purchase.
 But she recently discovered she’s exceeding her available credit limit just for normal monthly expenses.
 On top of giving her declined transactions, this means she’s not earning the rewards she could if she paid for more of her everyday expenses.

 While Mary could request a credit limit increase on her existing card, she decides to compare other cards to see if there is one that gives her more spending power.
 After weighing her options, she applies for a premium travel card that offers a high limit and accelerated points in various categories.
-This allows her to pay for all her everyday purchases and earn more rewards than before.
+This allows her to pay for her everyday purchases and earn more rewards than before.

 Business credit cards